ashcaz/city_explorer_api/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

+- Node.js
+- express
+- dotenv
+- cors
+- jquery

 ## Change Log
 <!-- <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: -->

-16-06-2020 19:20 - Application now has a fully-functional express server, with a GET route for the location resource.
+18-06-2020 19:20 - Application now has a fully-functional express server, with a GET route for the location resource.

-16-06-2020 19:56 - Application will now give back 404 and 500 errors.
+18-06-2020 19:56 - Application will now give back 404 and 500 errors.

+20-06-2020 16:49 - Application will now display Location data

+20-06-2020 19:27 - Application will now display weather data!

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->